OCR-D/ocrd-website/site/de/spec/cli.md

 * `LOGGERNAME` is the name of the logging component, such as the class name.
 Segments of `LOGGERNAME` should be separated by dot `.`, e.g. `ocrd.fancy_tool.analyze`
 * `MESSAGE` is the message to log, should not contain new lines.
 * `\n` is ASCII char `0x0a` (newline)

+## Processor resources

+Parameters that reference files can be resolved from relative to absolute filename by following the [conventions laid out in the `ocrd_tool` spec](ocrd_tool#file-parameters).
+These files, either bundled by the processor developer or put in place by the user, are called *processor resources*.
+The *processor resources* of a processor can be listed with the `-L/--list-resources` option and individual *processor resources* can be retrieved with the `-C/--show-resource` option.
+Since *processor resources* use the same mechanism as file parameters, they can be used

+  * as the argument to the `-p/--parameter` option (i.e. a **preset** file), and
+  * as the value of a file-type parameter (e.g. a **model** file)

+and the processor must resolve them to absolute paths [according to the rules for file parameters](ocrd_tool#file-parameters).

 ## URL/file convention